LAGO: A Local-Global Optimization Framework Combining Trust Region Methods and Bayesian Optimization: LAGO framework description

-where $\ell$ is the GP lengthscale, and $\nu$ a hyperparameter of choice.
-In the terminology of scattered data approximation, \eqref{eq:lengthscale_criterion} enforces a lower bound on the separation distance of the design points within the trust region, preventing arbitrarily close samples and thereby mitigating kernel matrix ill-conditioning \cite{wendland2004scattered}.
-Appendix \ref{appendix:numerical_stability} showcases the necessity of \eqref{eq:lengthscale_criterion} in LAGO to mitigate ill-conditioning.
+where $\mathbf{D}_{t-1}$ is the GP dataset at iteration $t-1$, $\ell$ is the GP lengthscale, and $\nu$ is a hyperparameter.
+In the terminology of scattered data approximation, \eqref{eq:lengthscale_criterion} enforces a lower bound on the separation distance from the trust region center: it removes samples within a lengthscale-dependent ball around $\mathbf{x}_c$, thereby preventing dense local conditioning and mitigating kernel matrix ill-conditioning~\cite{wendland2004scattered}.

-\textbf{Trust region termination.} We require a condition to detect when the trust region procedure has locally converged, in order to update the trust region radius and allow global exploration to continue.
-Local convergence of the trust region method indicates that no further significant improvement can be obtained within the current trust region, but does not imply global optimality.
-We check here a step-size condition, declaring the trust region procedure as terminated if $\|\mathbf{x}_{k}-\mathbf{x}_{k-1}\| \le \varepsilon_{\text{step}}$.
-When this condition is met, the trust region radius is reset to half the GP lengthscale\footnote{ This choice reduces the risk of the global GP to repeatedly propose candidates near the trust region boundary, which may occur when its radius is too large relative to the GP lengthscale.} and the global BO routine is allowed to pursue further exploration of the search space, if necessary.
+\textbf{Trust region termination.} We use a local termination criterion to detect when the trust-region refinement has locally converged, indicating that no further significant improvement is expected within the current trust region.
+We check here a step-size condition, declaring the trust region as terminated if $\|\mathbf{s}_t\| \le \varepsilon_{\text{step}}$, (set to $10^{-7}$ across all our experiments).
+The trust region radius $\Delta$ is then reset to $\min\left(\Delta, \ell/2\right)$\footnote{This choice reduces the risk of the global GP to repeatedly propose candidates near the trust region boundary, which may occur when its radius is too large relative to the GP lengthscale.}, and the BO routine is allowed to pursue further exploration, if necessary.

-\textbf{Early stopping criterion.} The algorithm terminates early, i.e., before exhausting the allocated evaluation budget, when the following two conditions are \emph{simultaneously} satisfied: \begin{itemize} \item[(C$_1$)] \hypertarget{termination_1}{} a sequence of $N$ global candidates yields acquisition values below a threshold $\varepsilon_{\text{T}}$. \item[(C$_2$)] \hypertarget{termination_2}{} the predicted local improvement $I_t$ is below $\varepsilon_{\text{T}}$. \end{itemize} Condition \hyperlink{termination_1}{(C$_1$)} reflects the absence of meaningful global exploration, while \hyperlink{termination_2}{(C$_2$)} indicates no further predicted local refinement.
-Only when both conditions are satisfied do we conclude that further improvement by either optimization technique is unlikely.
+\textbf{Early stopping criterion.} The algorithm terminates early, i.e., before exhausting the allocated evaluation budget, when the following two conditions are \emph{simultaneously} satisfied: \begin{itemize} \item[(S$_1$)] \hypertarget{termination_1}{} a sequence of $N$ global candidates yields EI values below a threshold $\varepsilon_{\text{T}}$. \item[(S$_2$)] \hypertarget{termination_2}{} the predicted local improvement $I_t$ is below $\varepsilon_{\text{T}}$. \end{itemize} Condition \hyperlink{termination_1}{(S$_1$)} reflects the absence of meaningful global exploration, while \hyperlink{termination_2}{(S$_2$)} indicates no further predicted local improvement.
+Only when both conditions are satisfied do we conclude that further improvement by either component is unlikely.
+The stopping tolerance $\varepsilon_T$ (set to $10^{-12}$ in all experiments) provides a direct control over the trade-off between solution accuracy and evaluation cost, with smaller values leading to stricter convergence and higher evaluation counts (see \Cref{appendix:sensitivity_eps}).